 I remember the first time I decluttered my closet, sitting on the floor surrounded by the clothes I never wore, and feeling completely awash with shame.
 I couldn’t believe that I’d made SO MANY bad choices, repeatedly.

 The little voice in my head berated me.
-I was “supposedly” an intelligent woman—yet somehow I couldn’t carry out the simple task of buying clothes that I would actually wear.
+I was “supposedly” an intelligent woman—yet somehow I couldn’t stop buying clothes that I would never wear.

 My unworn clothes went back into the closet.
 It was easier to deal with the clutter than to face my shame head-on.